A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 19

-Located in the northeast corner of the city, Paris 20 was a few years ago the cheapest district in Paris to live in; that’s why so many young Parisian couples moved to the 20th Arrondissement of Paris.
+Located in the northeast corner of the city, Paris 20 was a few years ago the cheapest District in Paris to live in; that’s why so many young Parisian couples moved to the 20th Arrondissement.
 Today, Paris 20 is one of the trendiest and most authentic districts of Paris, and all this without tourists!

-Best known for being home to Père Lachaise Cemetery, there is no shortage of things to do in Paris 20, with Asian markets, art-filled streets, trendy low-key bars, and the most charming village-like pockets, harking back to when it was outside the limits of Paris.
+Best known for being home to Père Lachaise Cemetery, Paris 20 offers no shortage of things to do.
+It has Asian markets, art-filled streets, trendy low-key bars, and charming village-like pockets that hark back to when it was outside the limits of Paris.
 Last but not least, the Parc de Belleville offers some of the best views of Paris.

 Come to Paris 20 if you want to enjoy Paris like a local.